-Daniel relocated to Europe, contesting Formula Renault 2.0 Italy in 2007.
-After a learning year, he won the Formula Renault 2.0 WEC title in 2008 and followed in the footsteps of many all-time greats by winning, in 2009, the British Formula 3 title.
-A few weeks later he made his F1 testing debut, topping the timesheets for Red Bull Racing in the Jerez young driver test.
+Daniel relocated to Europe, contesting Formula Renault 2.0 Italy in 2007 before winning the Formula Renault 2.0 WEC title in 2008 and the British Formula 3 title in 2009.
+A few weeks later he made his F1 testing debut, topping the timesheets for Red Bull Racing in the Jerez Young Driver Test.

 This performance led to a test and reserve seat at Toro Rosso for 2010, which Daniel combined with a move up to Formula Renault 3.5.
-He narrowly missed out on the World Series title after impressive wins in Spain, Monaco, Germany and Hungary but was rewarded with regular FP1 appearances for Toro Rosso in the first half of 2011.
-Next came a loan to HRT for the second half of the season and an F1 race debut at Silverstone in the British Grand Prix.
+He narrowly missed out on the World Series title but was rewarded with regular FP1 appearances for Toro Rosso.
+He was loaned to HRT for the second half of the F1 season and made his F1 race debut at Silverstone in the British Grand Prix.

 Daniel transitioned smoothly into a race seat at Toro Rosso for 2012 and, in two years with the Italian squad, consistently punched above his weight, gaining a reputation as a demon qualifier, confident overtaker and a racer’s racer, who enjoyed the scrap as much as the result.
 He scored in 13 of his 39 races and was awarded the Trofeo Lorenzo Bandini in recognition of his efforts.